Pakistan Travel Warning

 U.S. citizens seeking services from the U.S. Consulate General in Karachi might also encounter harassment from host government officials.
 Citing security concerns, host-government intelligence officials frequently stop U.S. citizens outside the Consulate and obtain their personal information before allowing them to proceed.
 U.S. citizens might later be visited at their homes or offices and questioned about the nature of their business in Pakistan and the purpose of their visit to the Consulate.

 U.S. citizens should ensure that their travel documents and visas are valid before travelling to Pakistan and at all times while in Pakistan.
-All U.S. citizens regardless of age must have a valid passport and visa for Pakistan, unless they have a Pakistani passport.
-U.S. citizens throughout Pakistan have been arrested, deported, harassed, and detained for overstaying their Pakistani visas or for traveling to Pakistan without the appropriate visa classification.
+All U.S. citizens regardless of age must have a valid passport and visa for Pakistan, unless they have a Pakistani passport or National Identity Card for Overseas Pakistanis (NICOP).
+U.S. citizens throughout Pakistan have been fined, arrested, deported, harassed, and detained for overstaying their Pakistani visas or for traveling to Pakistan without the appropriate visa classification.
 U.S. citizens who attempt to renew or extend their visas while in Pakistan have been left without legal status for an extended period of time and subjected to harassment or interrogation by local authorities.
 The U.S. Embassy and Consulates General can provide very limited assistance to U.S. citizens who have overstayed their Pakistani visas.
 Since 2011, the number of U.S. citizens arrested, detained, and prosecuted for visa overstays has increased across the country.

 Security threats might, on short notice, temporarily restrict the ability of the U.S. Missions to provide routine consular services.
 All U.S. citizens are encouraged to apply for renewal of travel documents at least three months prior to expiration.